COrtsJosep/climate-risks-france/README.md

 - If a _Commune_ contains __exactly__ multiple _Codes Postaux_ (happens in around 8 cases), all of the _Codes Postaux_ get assigned the polygon of the _Commune_.
 - Finally, some _Codes Postaux_ contain multiple _Communes_ (happens in 3 cases), which in turn contain multiple _Codes Postaux_.
 Here, the polygon of the _Code Postal_ will be the melted union of the polygons of the _Communes_ where the _Code Postal_ is present.
 For instance: the _Code Posal_ 95710 corresponds to the _Communes_ 95101, 95150, and 95011, but inside the _Commune_ 95011 there are two _Codes Postaux_: 95710 and 95420.
 In that case, the _Code Postal_ 95710 gets assigned the melted polygons of 95101, 95150, and 95011; and the _Code Postal_ 95420 gets assigned the polygon of 95011.
 As a result, the polygons of both _Codes Postaux_ will partly overlap.

 We obtain as a result a reasonable polygon for each _Code Postal_.
-Lastly, we calculate the average (see next section) of the heatstress variables.
+Lastly, we calculate the average (see the [Averaging](#averaging) Section) of the heatstress variables.

 ### Averaging
 Given a set of _IMUs_ $IMU_1, IMU_2, ..., IMU_N$ with corresponding heatstress values $x_1, x_2, ..., x_N$, the weighted average of $x$ for a polygon $P$ is defined as\